-COLORED BY WAR art exhibit, by visual artist Monica van Rijn, is an interactive, visual monument of remembrance composed of artwork, dairies, and short films and is dedicated to the postwar generations.
+COLORED BY WAR (CBW) art exhibit, by visual artist Monica van Rijn, is an interactive, visual monument of remembrance composed of artwork, dairies, and short films.
+CBW is dedicated to the postwar generations because each of us that now lives in Europe is a descendant of a families who lived in occupied Europe during WWII.
 It contains stories that you choose to pass on to future generations.

 Monica portrays persons and families on the front cover of unwritten diaries.
 The portraits come to life after dark as you can see in the animation film here: